logseq/logseq/docs/develop-logseq-on-mobile.md

 - Run `npx cap sync android` in another termimal.
 - Run `npx cap run android` to install app into your device.

-or, you can run `bb dev:android-app` to do those steps with one command.
+or, you can run `bb dev:android-app` to do those steps with one command if you are on macOS.

 Then,
 - In Android Studio, open **Tools** -> **AVD Manager** to create Android Virtual Device (AVD), and lanuch it in the emulator.